 Constanta, a port city on the Black Sea coast, offers a mix of history, archaeology, and beaches.
 Key attractions include the Constanta Casino, the Archaeology Park, and nearby Mamaia beach, a popular seaside resort.

-Travel Time: The journey to Constanta from Bucharest takes about 2 to 2.5 hours by car or train.
+Travel Time: About 2 to 2.5 hours by car or train

 Travel Tip: Visit the Museum of National History and Archaeology in Constanta to discover the rich history of the region.